Admission Criteria and Process

 - Preference may be given to applicants meeting one or more of the following criteria:

-A combined score of 1000 on the verbal and quantitative sections of the Graduate Record Examination with at least 5 on the Analytical Writing section.
-(This score will be re-evaluated when the new GRE revised General Test is released in August 2011)
+- A combined score of 300 on the verbal and quantitative sections of the Graduate Record Examination (GRE).

 PHASE 1: All applicants must submit